bio-tools/biotoolsDocs/curators_guide.rst

 - **1.** **MUST** correctly identify a credited person

 .. note::
-   - valid ORCID ID syntax must be specified (see `biotoolsSchema <https://github.com/bio-tools/biotoolsSchema/tree/master/versions/biotools-2.0.0>`_)

-.. note:: Open Researcher and Contributor IDs (ORCID IDs) provide a persistent reference to information on a researcher, see http://orcid.org/.
+   Open Researcher and Contributor IDs (ORCID IDs) provide a persistent reference to information on a researcher, see http://orcid.org/.

 GRID ID